comboshreddies/kubectl-line/README.md

 In example above -n is passed from first command to second.

-# Example of advanced usage
+# Example of a bit more advanced usage

 ## Dumping
 For example I have a script that dumps all kubernetes objects from a cluster, but